-Temper Tantrums aren’t fun and I recently read a blog article that I believe was intended to spike some controversy with its content.
-The article was about children and their temper tantrums and basically went to say that if your child throws temper tantrums you should stay home with your kids.
-The person who wrote it felt that these bad behavioral kids were ruining their good kids and the article offered no solution other than to stay home with your kids and not expose the world with this behavior.
+Temper Tantrums aren’t fun and I recently read a blog article about children and their temper tantrums and basically went to say that if your child throws temper tantrums you should stay home with your kids.
+The person who wrote it felt that these bad behavioral kids were ruining their good kids.
+The article offered no solution other than to stay home with your kids and not expose the world with this behavior.

-This article hit a nerve with me, as intended because like I said in the beginning it was written with that intention.
-Oh these oh so fortunate parents who have never had their kids throw a temper tantrum in public, how I wish this on thee…
+That article really hit a nerve with me as if we can predict when the magical temper tantrum moment will happen.
+These oh so fortunate parents who have never had their kids throw a temper tantrum in public, how I wish this on thee…

 You falsely believe that these are bad kids and bad parenting is going on for your child to throw a temper tantrum.